 At Beacon Wealth Consultants, we are passionate about investing in funds and businesses that value human life.
 This month our Chief Investment Officer Hillary Sunderland, CFA addresses our screening approach to this issue.
-Stay tuned until the end to hear an update our Clean Water Well Project!
+Read to the end to hear an update our Clean Water Well Project!
 (Spoiler alert – It’s funded!)

 Hi, my name is Hillary Sunderland and I’m the Chief Investment Officer of Beacon Wealth Consultants and this is your October 2021 update.